 Money’s a big worry when you’ve been made redundant or lost your job – and nothing gets you down like debt.
 Even if you’ve had a decent redundancy payout, keeping up repayments could put a real strain on your finances.
-Here are some simple steps to keep on top of things.
-Here are some simple steps to help with your debt.
+Here are some simple steps to keep on top of things and help with your debt.

 Step 1 – Make a list of all your debts

-List all of your debts, including the ones you’d like to conveniently forget about.
+List all of your debts, including the ones you may prefer not to think about.

 Step 2 – Claim on insurance